Bolivia heads to a runoff after an election ends two decades of ruling party dominance

 A dynamite stick went off near the school where Rodríguez planned to cast his ballot in Chapare.
 When he arrived hours later, pro-Morales crowds assaulted him with bottles and rocks as he voted.
 Whisked away by guards, Rodríguez later called it a “difficult moment.”

-The win for Paz came as a shock to a nation that had been conditioned by weeks of opinion polls to expect that the leading contenders, Quiroga and businessman Samuel Doria Medina, would capture the top two spots.
+Paz's victory came as a shock, as opinion polls had long suggested that Quiroga and businessman Samuel Doria Medina would be the top two contenders.

 Paz has sought to distance himself from pledges by Quiroga and Doria Medina to sell Bolivia’s abundant lithium reserves to foreign companies and turn to the International Monetary Fund for billions of dollars of loans.